ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-pixhawk.rst

 These instructions will show you how to download the latest firmware onto the autopilot hardware that already has ArduPilot firmware installed.
 This process will use the Mission Planner ground control station.
 See :ref:`common-loading-firmware-onto-chibios-only-boards`.

+.. note:: for some autopilots, it may be possible to update the firmware by :ref:`flashing from SD card <common-install-sdcard>`

 Connect autopilot to computer
 =============================